crewAIInc/crewAI/README.md

   and engaging articles on technology and innovation.
-With a deep understanding of the tech industry, you transform complex concepts into compelling narratives.""", verbose=True, allow_delegation=True
+With a deep understanding of the tech industry, you transform complex concepts into compelling narratives.""", verbose=True,
+  # (optional) llm=ollama_llm, If you wanna use a local modal through Ollama, default is GPT4 with temperature=0.7
+  allow_delegation=True
 )